 FACTS ON SHIN SPLINTS

 Shin splints are a common exercise-related problem.
 Shin splints refer to the pain felt along the inner edge of the tibia or the shinbone.
 Shin splints do not actually occur in the shin bone but in the connective tissues of the muscles around the shins.
-They normal develop after some physical activity like running or if a fitness program is started
+They normal develop after some physical activity like running or if a fitness program is started.
+Consult your CuraFoot doctor for a thorough diagnosis.

 - They develop when the muscle and bone tissues in the leg become overworked by repetitive activities that put pressure on the foot